-Compact (Hyundai Accent or similar) is the most frequently booked rental car type in Iraq.
+Compact (Class Compact Car or similar) is the most frequently booked rental car type in Iraq.

 Take a look at our extensive car rental location map to find the best rental cars near you.

 While it is possible to rent a car in Iraq, this is only advised in the relatively safe area of Kurdistan (main city: Erbil).
 A few international rental agencies such as Hertz and Europcar operate here, and roads in the surrounding region are generally well maintained.
 Driving is often chaotic, and the use of hazard lights is very important to signal to other drivers when slowing down, changing lanes, or turning.